shivvo/anvil/README.md

 ## How do I use this?

-After completing steps 1 - 8 of the install process, you can repeat steps 9 and 10 as often as you'd like to setup a new LDE for a new project.
+After completing steps 1 - 3 of the install process, you can repeat steps 4 and 5 as often as you'd like to setup a new LDE for a new project.

 Once the LDE is fully provisioned, simply `vagrant ssh` and use the machine as you please.
 If you would like to have files on your system available to the VM, drop them into the LDE's folder - the directory is automatically shared inside the LDE at the **/vagrant** folder.

-If you would like to use a GUI program such as Atom or GNOME Terminal, make sure VcXsrv is running before trying to open it from inside the LDE's bash.
-It might be useful to set VcXsrv as a startup task in case you use this feature frequently.

-## TODOS
+## Extra functionality

-It's not possibly to create symlinks on Windows systems without special permissions.
-I plan on adding some more provision to handle this problem seamlessly.
+Look in the **extra** folder for guides on how to setup some extra features for your LDE.